Alice Sebold: Writing of Lucky

-After the rape, Sebold was traumatized and struggled to make sense of life for at least ten years.
 In 1996 or 1997, she began writing a novel about the rape and murder of an adolescent girl.
 The interim title was Monsters.
 She found herself struggling to finish it, and abandoned several other novels she had also started.
 Eventually, she realized she needed to write about the rape and its impact on her first.

 Lucky was published in 1999, in which she described every aspect of the rape in graphic detail.
-She used the fictitious name "Gregory Madison" for Broadwater.
+She used the fictitious name "Gregory Madison" for the rapist.
 The title of her memoir stemmed from a conversation with a police officer who told her that another woman had been raped and murdered in the same location, and that Sebold was "lucky" because she hadn't been killed.
 Sebold wrote that the attack made her feel isolated from her family, and that for years afterwards, she experienced hypervigilance.
 She resigned her night job, fearing danger in darkness.
 She was depressed, suffered from nightmares, drank heavily and snorted heroin for three years.
 Eventually, after reading Judith Lewis Herman's Trauma and Recovery, she realized she had developed post-traumatic stress disorder.

 According to one reviewer, Lucky was positively reviewed and then "sank into oblivion".
 After Sebold became successful with her 2002 novel, The Lovely Bones, interest in the memoir picked up and it went on to sell over one million copies.